RichFlorez/GetCleanDataProj/README.md

 Is represents collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+The purpose of the script within this repo is to collect, work with, and clean a data set.
+The goal is to prepare tidy data that can be used for later analysis.

+The following steps are taken to achieve these objectives:

+1. Mergesthetrainingandthetestsetstocreateonedataset.
+2. Extractsonlythemeasurementsonthemeanandstandarddeviationforeachmeasurement.
+3. Usesdescriptiveactivitynamestonametheactivitiesinthedataset
+4. Appropriatelylabelsthedatasetwithdescriptivevariablenames.
+5. Fromthedatasetinstep4,createsasecond,independenttidydatasetwiththeaverageofeachvariableforeachactivityandeachsubject.

 # Repo Files